End-to-End Entity Detection with Proposer and Regressor: Method

 \paragraph{\textbf{Spatially modulated attention}} The spatially modulated attention mechanism aims to ease the difficulty of learning the proper attention pattern by enhancing the sparsity of the attention map with the spatial weight map.
 With the dynamically generated spatial prior $G$, the spatially modulated attention can be conducted as follows:

 where $m$ denotes the $m$-th attention head, $M$ stands for the number of heads.
 The spatially modulated attention mechanism performs the element-wise sum between the spatial graph and the dot product attention and then undertakes the $\textit{Softmax}$ normalization.
 By introducing the spatial graph, each query vector has a relatively high weight for the query vector whose corresponding span location is closer.
-It limits the search space for attention patterns and thus accelerates the convergence speed.
+It limits the search space for attention patterns and thus reduces the difficulty of the convergence.

 \paragraph{\textbf{Multi-head iteration}} We aggregate the results of each attention head to produce new query vectors and span locations.
 This process is similar to the way the proposer fuses the proposals.
 First, we compute the weight vectors for each head: